 Why the Procedure is Performed

-Leg lengthening is considered if a person has a large differences in leg length (more than 5 cm or 2 inches).
+Leg lengthening is considered if a person has a large difference in leg length (more than 5 cm or 2 inches).
 The procedure is more likely to be recommended:

 - For children whose bones are still growing

 - For people of short stature

 Leg shortening or restricting is considered for smaller differences in leg length (usually less than 5 cm or 2 inches).
 Shortening a longer leg may be recommended for children whose bones are no longer growing.